Most golf fitness professionals start with the same question:

 - Constant need for content and outreach

-Instead of trying to reach golfers one by one… You can connect with a golf professional who already has dozens (or hundreds) of golfers.
+Instead of trying to reach golfers one by one, connect with a golf professional who already has dozens (or hundreds) of golfers.

 This is what we call leverage.

-Not because you asked for it… But because you’ve shown them you can help their players.
+Because you showed them you can help their players.

 How to Position Yourself as a Referral Resource